maxfromit/nuxt-sales-dashboard/README.md

 ## description

 Interactive analytics dashboard built with Nuxt 3 and TypeScript.
+This repository is a frontend test assignment and requires using Pinia for state management.
 The app visualizes sales data by category over a selectable period and uses a small server route that returns mock data for the UI.

 ## Tech stack